thorn5011/TheByteDungeon.github.io/_posts/2025-11-24-babys-first-k3s.md

 ---

-# Pre-req:
+# Pre-req (activate cgroups)

+> Cgroups, or control groups, are a Linux kernel feature that allows the management of resource allocation (like CPU and memory) for a collection of processes

 Add `cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory` to `/boot/firmware/cmdline.txt` as this enables:
 - `cgroup_enable=cpuset`: Enables the cpuset controller - process isolation to certain cores
-- `cgroup_memory`:  active memeory controller in cgroups - track and limit memory in pods
+- `cgroup_memory`:  active memory controller in cgroups - track and limit memory in pods
 - `cgroup_enable=memory`: Legacy - similar as the one above

 # Installation